 Safety & Security:

-So if you want to live in a safe area, which offers a short, manageable commute and offers a wide variety of amenities, it’s well worth considering moving to Hoboken if you’re a young professional or Mountain Lakes if you’re a parent.
+So if you want to live in a safe area, which offers a short, manageable commute and a wide variety of amenities, it’s well worth considering moving to Hoboken if you’re a young professional or Mountain Lakes if you’re a parent.